 If you keep the above points in mind, applying over a trench needn't be a major headache.
 Perhaps the most important tip is to communicate with the builder doing the job so that you remain on top of what the trench is all about and can therefore make informed decisions on how to go about your task.
-This, unfortunately, is sometimes easier said than done, especially if the builder isn't too keen on getting watched so closely.
+This, is unfortunately, sometimes easier said than done, especially if the builder isn't too keen on getting watched so closely.

-Note: Remod jobs have different types of substrates with different levels of porosity.
+Another thing to consider in a remod job is that different types of substrates have different levels of porosity.
 This will be noticeable through to the finished floor.
 Areas that are more porous than the overall substrate, such as many types of patches, should be primed as the new Everlast Floor will look like it has "dry spots" in it.
 This is difficult to fix after the fact with glaze, but easy to prevent with primer.